Here, we’ll explore what are parenthetical citations and how to use them correctly with examples, tips and tricks.

 There’s no need to make a point to state that the author is unknown.
 Instead, ensure your in-text citation provides a clear link to a part of your works cited page so your reader can easily find more information if necessary.

 When quoting or referencing a scene in a parenthetical citation, approach it like a page number (Betz, sc.
 3).
 If you’re referencing a line in a poem, write out the word line (Betz, lines 3-4), and if you come across a reference in which you need to cite more than one author, be sure to include both in your in-text citation -for example, (Betz and Berkey 12).
+You may find our explainer on are citations double spaced helpful.

 Why Use Parenthetical Citations?